ljdelavega/ai-chatbot-api/tasks/tasks_plan.md

   - Configure container deployment
   - Set up environment variables
   - Test all endpoints in production
-- [ ] **3.2.2** Deploy to Google Cloud Run
-  - Build and push to Container Registry
-  - Configure service settings
-  - Test performance and scaling
-- [ ] **3.2.3** Create CI/CD pipeline (basic)
-  - GitHub Actions for automated testing
-  - Automated container builds
-  - Deployment automation

 **Acceptance Criteria:**
-- Service deploys successfully to at least one cloud platform
+- [ ] Service deploys successfully to at least one cloud platform
-- All endpoints work correctly in production environment
+- [ ] All endpoints work correctly in production environment
-- Basic CI/CD pipeline automates deployments

 ---